jaychakra/jackpot/Sharding.md

 state, dayOfWeek, mongoEmployee(T/F)

 ### Frequency
-* How often unique values exisit in our data
+* How often unique values exist in our data
 * High frequency ==> High repetition of a given unique shard key value
 Ex: 90% of data insertion of shardKey whose value is NY  ==> Lead to hotspot Recommendation ==> Low frequency